dgroomes/docker-playground/README.md

 See the README in [dockerfile/](dockerfile/).

+### `introspective/`

+A Docker image that introspects Docker metadata and networking information about its environment.

+See the README in [introspective/](introspective/).

 ## Wish List

 General clean-ups, TODOs and things I wish to implement for this project: